Where You Can Travel Without a Passport (Beyond the 50 United States)

 Northern Mariana Islands

-The Northern Mariana Islands, a remote archipelago in the western Pacific Ocean just northeast of Guam, are another spot for American sun-seekers to experience tropical landscapes and crystal-clear water sans passport.
-However, like Guam, you’ll need to choose a flight path that doesn’t have layovers in countries where passports are required, like Japan; your best option is to fly through Honolulu and Guam.
-Travelers only need a photo I.D. and a birth certificate to visit.
+The Northern Mariana Islands, a remote archipelago in the western Pacific Ocean just northeast of Guam, are another spot for sun-seekers from the U.S. to experience tropical landscapes and crystal-clear water without a passport.
+As with Guam, you’ll need to choose a flight path that doesn’t have layovers in countries where passports are required, like Japan; your best option is to fly through Honolulu and Guam to Saipan, the capital of this U.S. commonwealth.
+To enter, you’ll need either a Real ID or a government-issued photo ID plus your original or certified birth certificate.

 International closed-loop cruises that don’t require a passport